DIY this personalized, geometric backgammon tray with a basic bamboo serving tray, a little vinyl, and just a few minutes of time!

-Backgammon is such an old game, and my daughter had never even heard of it until I made this tray, but I loved it as a teenager.
+Backgammon is such an old game.
+My daughter had never even heard of it until I made this tray, but I loved it as a teenager.
 I took the basic setup of the game (24 spiked triangles, in four groups of six) and gave them a geometric twist in colors that matched our living room.

 The first thing I did was paint 30 mini wood slices (leftover from this mini wood slice wreath from last year), 15 in an olive green and 15 in a navy blue.
 While they were drying, I started to work with the vinyl design.

 I cut six triangles (measuring 1.25 inch on the base and 6 inches tall) out four colors of vinyl.
-I used my cricut, but if you dont have one, you could easily measure out the triangles.
-I also sliced them, which you can see if you look closely, so I could break the triangles apart in groups.
+I used my cricut, but if you don’t have one, you could easily measure out the triangles.
+The triangles were sliced as well, which you can see if you look closely.
+This way I was able to break the triangles apart in groups.

 I’m not going to lie, switching the vinyl colors to create the geometric blocks worried me a little.
 However, it was really easy.
 Since I had sliced all four colors the same way, I just took out the middle chunk of the first green triangle, and swapped it with the middle chunk of the first white triangle.
 They lined up easy and it was easy to work with.